paceval/paceval/examples_sources/NodeJS_examples/Linux/paceval-service_Linux_x64_and_arm64/chart/README.md

 ### Connect to your kubernetes cluster
 For any k8s cluster you can access the cluster using [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file with kubectl, there is also UI based tool called [lens](https://k8slens.dev/).

-For connecting to a GKE cluster specifically, check [here](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl).
+For connecting to a GKE cluster specifically, check [here](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) ("Install kubectl and configure cluster access").

 ### Install helm chart nginx ingress controller